khrynczenko/blog/content/posts/post-2022-08-25-error-handling-rust.md

 ```

 > Actually I find it funny that the `std::io::copy` does not provide a way
-> to distinguish betweem which stream caused the problem.
+> to distinguish between which stream caused the problem.
 It only
 > returns `std::io::Error`, for which neither variant gives information
 > about which stream has failed.